 SVA is an organization which student Veterans from all over the United States participate in national conferences and functions etc. SVA Officers from Rowan College Chapter were present for the most recent National Conference held in Coronado Springs.
 As we continue to grow this chapter, we will update you with fun facts as we strive to participate in 2020's National Conference in Los Angeles, LA.
 All RCSJ current, prospective or alumni students who have honorably served in the military (or are family members of someone who has or is still serving) are welcomed to join SVA.
 For more information please contact Advisor, Terri Germano

 Do you love to swim?
 Did you swim competitively in high school or with swim club teams?
 The RCSJ Swim Club provides students an opportunity to participate in coached swim workouts.
 All levels are welcome to join!
-The workours are designed to build and improve fitness and have fun!
-The club meets October through March, practices are Monday, Wednesday, and Friday from 6:30am to 7:30am.
+The workouts are designed to build and improve fitness and have fun!
+Practices are Monday, Wednesday, and Friday from 6:30am to 7:30am.
 For more information, please contact the faculty club advisors, Karen Durkin and Nancy Curtis.

 Teachers 2000 is associated with Educational Cohorts on Campus.
 T2K focuses on service, learning, and leadership within the context of education.
 For more information please contact Advisor, Kevin Kitchenman.